Ronald Habi

-Ronald Habi (born 23 August 1977) is a Croatian retired football midfielder.
+Ronald Habi (born 23 August 1977) is a Croatian former professional footballer who played as a midfielder.

 Club career

-Habi was born in Kneževo, Popovac, SR Croatia, back then still within SFR Yugoslavia, in a family of Hungarian minority.
+Habi was born in Kneževo, Popovac, SR Croatia, then within SFR Yugoslavia, in a family of Hungarian minority.
 He started his early career in Croatia and then in Serbia.

 In 2002 he moved to Hungary where he spent the rest of his career playing with Debreceni VSC, Újpest FC, BFC Siófok, Báránd KSE, SNK Lug and Hajdúszoboszlói SE.

 Habi received Hungarian nationality after moving to the country in 2002.